MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/overview-of-multidimensional-schemas-and-data.md

 Members can be consolidated along one or more hierarchies per dimension.

-This example also illustrates another characteristic: Some members of the Week level of the Year-Week hierarchy do not appear in any level of the Year-Quarter hierarchy.
+This example also illustrates another characteristic: some members of the Week level of the Year-Week hierarchy do not appear in any level of the Year-Quarter hierarchy.
 Thus, a hierarchy need not include all members of a dimension.